ascencioian/JWLIA_Website/README.md

 **Tech used:** HTML, CSS

-To make this wireframe we are going to be using HTML and CSS to markup. we are also making the site resonsive with media queries to have this look presentable on mobile and tablet scaling. there are 5 main sections which represent the most important information.
+To make this wireframe we are going to be using HTML and CSS to markup.
+We are also making the site resonsive with media queries to have this look presentable on mobile and tablet scaling.
+There are 5 main sections which represent the most important information.

 ## Optimizations